LLMs Can Get "Brain Rot": A Pilot Study on Twitter/X: LLM Brain Rot Hypothesis

 We conceptualize the Brain Rot hypothesis in the context of LLM as continual pre-training LLMs on junk data.
 We define junk data in two distinct measurable ways, based on which we subsample a social-media dataset to create intervention (junk) and control datasets.
 As outlined in \cref{fig:teaser}, we use \textbf{controlled experiments} to test the hypothesis, i.e., contrasting the cognitive functions of the two groups of LLMs: LLMs fed with junk and LLMs with control data.
 The essence of a controlled experiment, rather than directly analyzing the junk intervention, stems from the fact that clean fine-tuning could dramatically change LLM behaviors, e.g., safety~\citep{qi2023fine}.
 An effective intervention should cause significant cognitive change with respect to the control group.

 \textbf{Defining Junk Data from the First Principle.} Recalling Brain Rot is a consequence of Internet addiction in human cognition, we define junk data as content that can maximize users' engagement in a trivial manner.
 Based on the principle, we propose two metrics to formulate junk data. \\ \textbf{M1: Engagement Degree.} As the proposed principle aligns with the design objective of Twitter's recommendation algorithm, we can follow the definition in ~\citep{twitter2023recommendation} to formulate the engagement of a post as the number of likes, retweets, and replies.
 The association between the algorithmic tweet feed and engagement was also evidenced by~\cite{milli2025engagement}.
 In addition, from the marketing perspective, shortening tweets is a trivial method that can greatly improve the engagement~\citep{malhotra2011get}.
 Therefore, we augment the definition of engagement-based junk standard to include two factors: \emph{\underline{popularity}} -- the total number of likes, retweets, replies, and quotes; \emph{\underline{length}} -- the number of tokens in a tweet.
 More popular but shorter tweets will be considered to be junk data, vice versa. \\ \textbf{M2: Semantic Quality.} One limitation of M1 is that it does not consider the content semantics at all.
 For example, a well-written and concise tweet could gain a lot of attention and may not necessarily result in a bad influence on human brains.
 Orthogonal to M1, we use semantic quality to define the junk data.
 We draw inspiration from marketing research, where multiple strategies in composing tweets have been effective in increasing the chance of retweeting.
 Typical tweet styles include using attention words, such as hashtag, WOW, LOOK, or TODAY ONLY, that are capitalized to gain more attention~\citep{malhotra2011get,suh2010want}.
-These composing styles do not encourage in-depth thinking but draw attention, thereby matching the trivial property of junk data.
-In addition, some content topics are also quite eye-catching but mindless.
-Together, we define junk data that include \emph{superficial topics} (like conspiracy theories, exaggerated claims, unsupported assertions or superficial lifestyle content), and \emph{attention-drawing style} (such as sensationalized headlines using clickbait language or excessive trigger words).
+These styles favor attention over depth, aligning with the trivial nature of junk data.
+Together, we define junk data as content with superficial topics (e.g., conspiracy theories or exaggerated claims) and attention-drawing styles (e.g., clickbait language or excessive trigger words).